Lipschitz bijections between boolean functions: Introduction

 \subsection{Bijections from $\dic$ to a random $f$}

 Rao and Shinkar also consider random functions.
-Building on a construction of Hastad, Leighton and Newman \cite{Hastad1987}, they show that with high probability there is a bijection from $\dic$ to a uniformly random balanced function $f$ which has average stretch bounded by an absolute constant \cite{RAO2018}.
+We say a function $f:\{0,1\}^n \to \{0,1\}$ is \emph{balanced} if $f^{-1}(1)$ and $f^{-1}(0)$ are of the same size.
+Building on a construction of H{\aa}stad, Leighton and Newman \cite{Hastad1987}, Rao and Shinkar show that with high probability there is a bijection from $\dic$ to a uniformly random balanced function $f$ which has average stretch bounded by an absolute constant \cite{RAO2018}.
 They ask whether we can in fact ask for more:

 \begin{question}[Question 6.2 in \cite{RAO2018}] Is it true that with high probability there is a $O(1)$-bi-Lipschitz mapping from $\dic$ to a uniformly random balanced function $f$? \end{question}